Superluminal constraints from ultra-high-energy neutrino events: Time delays, KM3-230213A and future UHE neutrino events

-The implications of Lorentz violation in decay kinematics are closely tied to its possible manifestations in time–of–flight effects.
+The implications of Lorentz violation in decay kinematics are closely tied to its possible manifestations in time-of-flight effects.
 A superluminal dispersion relation implies both (i) a finite decay width at high energy, which threatens the stability of UHE neutrinos over cosmological distances, and (ii) an advance in the arrival time with respect to photons or gravitons from the same transient source.
-These two aspects have so far been probed separately: on the one hand, searches for neutrino–photon temporal correlations in association with gamma–ray bursts and other transients constrain possible time–of–flight advances; while on the other hand stability arguments applied to the recent KM3--230213A event constrain the allowed decay width at $\sim 100$\,PeV.
-As emphasized in Ref.~\cite{Carmona:2023mzs}, a combined analysis of both effects for the same event would provide a powerful internal consistency test of LIV.
-Following this reference, the arrival--time advance relative to a photon can be written, as
+These two aspects have so far been probed separately: on the one hand, searches for neutrino-photon temporal correlations in association with gamma-ray bursts and other transients constrain possible time-of-flight advances; while on the other hand stability arguments applied to the recent KM3-230213A event constrain the allowed decay width at $\sim 100$\,PeV.
+As emphasized in ref.~\cite{Carmona:2023mzs}, a combined analysis of both effects for the same event would provide a powerful internal consistency test of LIV.
+Following this reference, the arrival-time advance relative to a photon can be written, as

-$H_0^{-1}\simeq4.4\times10^{17}\,$s is the Hubble time, and the redshift integral is of order unity for $z\!\sim\!1$, reaching values $\sim8$ for $n=2$ and $z\!\sim\!3$~\cite{Carmona:2023mzs}.
+$H_0^{-1}\approx4.4\times10^{17}\,$s is the Hubble time, and the redshift integral is of order unity for $z\!\sim\!1$, reaching values $\sim8$ for $n=2$ and $z\!\sim\!3$~\cite{Carmona:2023mzs}.

-The bounds over the scale of new physics obtained in the previous section from the stability analysis, can be translated to constraints for the time delay: \begin{itemize}
+The bounds over the scale of new physics obtained in the previous section from the stability analysis, can be translated to constraints for the time delay.
+Taking $E_d=100\,$PeV as before, we have: \begin{itemize}

-\item Case $n=0$: For $\delta\!\sim\!10^{-19}$--$10^{-23}$, one finds
+\item Case $n=0$: For $\delta\!\sim\!10^{-23}$--$10^{-19}$, one finds

 ranging from microseconds to tens of milliseconds.
 In this scenario, the time advance $\Delta t_{0}$ is energy independent, whereas the decay width grows steeply with $E_d$.
 Consequently, stability arguments provide the most stringent bounds at high energies, while time-of-flight sensitivity does not improve.
 The resulting upper limits on $\delta$ thus imply that any superluminal advance for UHE neutrinos must be sub-second.
 Although high-energy time delay measurements are not enhanced, timing observations at lower energies (e.g., sub-PeV) serve as a crucial consistency test: the absence of a measurable delay is \emph{required} for the stability-based limits derived here to be physically self-consistent.
 A significant deviation at low energies would point to a LIV scenario beyond the EFT framework used to compute the decay widths.
 Finally, should future multimessenger observations detect a significant positive time delay (neutrinos arriving later than photons), this would favor a subluminal interpretation and effectively exclude the superluminal one.